-Laser beam illuminating a drop of water is reflected and refracted on the air-water boundary.
-As a result various patterns are observed on the screen - build around the drop.
+Laser beam illuminating a drop of water is reflected and refracted at the air-water boundary.
+As a result various patterns forming around the drop are observed on the screen.
 Patterns were captured using a digital camera and phenomenon is described in terms of catastrophe theory.
-Basic facts about catastrophe theory are shown, and its results are compared with observed caustics.